sn00bol/sn00bol/README.md

 ---

 ## Career Goals
-* Currently, im 11th grade and in future after getting accepted into university I will post my custom linux distro on github
+* Currently, im 11th grade and in future after getting accepted into university I will post my custom linux distro or custom on github
-* Theremore, developing on my discord bot and learning AI (Ai Agent and Machine Learning).
+* Theremore, developing on my discord bot and learning AI (Ai Agent and Machine Learning)
 * Finally I want to try something new and make me happy about it

 ## My skill and project